jhaagsma/ee_npc/README.md

 4) Run ee_npc.php in the terminal: ./ee_npc

-3) To Stop it go Control-C
+5) To Stop it go Control-C

+6) Login and see the AI Dev forum for discussion http://www.earthempires.com/forum/ai-development or view the API details at http://www.earthempires.com/api

 <br /><br />